thescientist13/dataviz-poc/README.md

 }
 ```

+This bring a much more declarative approach to creating visualizations, one that is:
+- Closer to native web languages (HTML / XML and JavaScript)
+- Works great with Web Components
+- Provides a much clearer, almost pure `1:1` mapping of input (source code) to output (HTML)
+- Integrates JavaScript and the ability to work within a scope, but still author HTML primarily
+- Tagged template literals (lit-html, `import { svg }`) provides efficient management of the DOM, only updating when data changes

+This is of course a very low level solution, and so this repository aims to try and find any patterns and conventions that can be extrapolated into a library or set of packages that can be documented, tested, and published for others to use.

 ## API Design (WIP)
-So with the random plot generator in mind and it's example of combinging SVG + JavaScript, there is definitely an oppourtunity to see if this can be expanded upon and essentially turned into a library.
+So with the random plot generator in mind and our desire to achieve a development workflow combinging SVG + JavaScript, there is definitely oppourtunity to see if this can be expanded upon and essentially turned into a library and / or set of packages.

-What the full scope of this project is still being worked on (see OBjectives), there are still a few design elements we can keep in mind as we go, in terms of determining viablity of the idea overall.
+What the full scope of this project is yet is still being worked on (see _Objectives_) but there are still a few design elements we can keep in mind as we go, in terms of determining viablity of the idea overall:
-- Consistent terminology / domain specific concepts through documentation
+- Establish a consistent terminology / domain specific concepts through documentation
-- Set of primitives that can be composed together to create fully realized and robust solutions (possibly as wrappers around all standard SVG elements to start?)
+- Create a set of primitives that can be composed together to create fully realized and robust solutions (possibly as wrappers around all standard SVG elements to start with like `<circle>`, `<line>`, etc?)
 - Determine best way to interop / interface with different data services and sources, like a D3 or maybe a products custom backend data.
 Maybe write the project in TypeScript?

 ## Objectives